lchsk/xstarter/INSTALL.md

 ## Using archives

-Download `.tar.gz` or `.zip` archive
+Download `.tar.gz` or `.zip` archive from https://github.com/lchsk/xstarter/releases

 Extract it

 Run `./bin/xstarter` to open the application in the terminal.
-You can manually copy it to a directory included in your $PATH.
+You can manually copy it to a directory included in your `$PATH`.